 • The theory of archetypes posits that universal symbols reside within our collective unconscious, influencing our thoughts, feelings, and behaviours.

-• The process of individuation, a journey towards self-realisation and wholeness, is a central concept in Jungian Psychology.
+• The process of individuation, a process towards self-realisation and wholeness, is a central concept in Jungian Psychology.

 • Jungian Analysis, the therapeutic approach in Jungian Psychology, involves exploring the individual's unique psychological reality to uncover underlying patterns and meanings.